holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

         }

         enum EncodedTimedBloomFilter {
-            // I have no overlap with your agents
-            // Please don't send any ops.
+            // I have no overlap with your agents; please don't send any ops.
             NoOverlap,
-            // I have overlap and I have no hashes.
-            // Please send all your ops.
+            // I have overlap and I have no hashes; please send all your ops.
             MissingAllHashes {
                 // The time window that we are missing hashes for.
                 time_window: Range<Timestamp>,
             },
-            // I have overlap and I have some hashes.
+            // I have overlap and I have some hashes; please send any missing
-            // Please send any missing ops.
+            // ops.
             HaveHashes {
-                // The encoded bloom filter.
+                // The encoded Bloom filter.
                 filter: Vec<u8>,
                 // The time window these hashes are for.
                 time_window: Range<Timestamp>,